talfstad/Braincorp-Tic-Tac-Toe/README.md

 The result is a build located under the `dist` directory which is subsequently ready for deployment to an HTTP server of your choosing.

-### Demo

-There is a demo of this code running via AWS S3 and Route53 at my personal site: [here](http://tictactoe.trevoralfstad.com)

 ## Deployment

 First build the code, and then copy the contents of the build onto an http server of your choosing.
 This project does not currently include an automated deploy.